 The Nagios plug-ins package (nagios-plugins) provides a set of basic system monitoring plug-ins.
 It also includes plug-in libraries that are used by the basic plug-ins and additional plug-ins.
 You can also find Nagios plug-ins for a variety of services and applications on the Nagios Exchange (http://exchange.nagios.org/) website.
-Currently, OES 2015 SP1 does not provide plug-ins specifically designed for OES products and services.
+Currently, OES 11 SP2 or later does not provide plug-ins specifically designed for OES products and services.